Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Select the Query 05_Order_DetailQ and Create a Tabular Form.

-Here, we don't need the Transparent Command Button.
-Change the design of the form to make it like the sample image given below.
+Here, we don't need the Transparent Command Button; change the Form design to look like the sample image below.

 2. Create a Text Box in the Form Footer below the Quantity field and write the following expression in the Control Source Property: